sun-umn/NCVX_Documentation/index.rst

    The software is under active development.
 Use it at your own risk, and please send your feedback to Buyun Liang via liang664@umn.edu.
 We are always looking for contributors and collaborators.

 NCVX (NonConVeX) is a user-friendly and scalable python package for solving general nonconvex, especially nonsmooth and constrained problems.
 NCVX, `GRANSO <http://www.timmitchell.com/software/GRANSO/>`_ translated and revamped, features auto-differentiation, GPU acceleration, tensor input, scalable QP solver, and zero dependency on proprietary packages.
 As a highlight, NCVX can solve general constrained deep learning problems, the first of its kind.
-NCVX is being developed by `GLOVEX <https://sunju.org>`_ at the Department of Computer Science \& Engineering, University of Minnesota, Twin Cities.
+NCVX is being developed by `GLOVEX <https://glovex.umn.edu/>`_ at the Department of Computer Science \& Engineering, University of Minnesota, Twin Cities.

+Our paper is available at https://arxiv.org/abs/2111.13984.

 Get the Code
 -------------

 The source code is available on `our group Github <https://github.com/sun-umn/NCVX>`_.

 Update Logs